-Agency Supervisors will assess the student twice throughout their practicum experience through the completion of mid-term and final evaluations.
-These evaluations are based on the core competencies as well as the generalist practices and skills for BSW students.
-(See Appendix H)
+Agency supervisors will assess the student twice throughout their practicum experience through the completion of mid-term and final evaluations.
+These evaluations are based on the core competencies as well as the generalist practices and skills for foundation students and advanced practices and skills for advanced graduate students.
+(See Appendix I)

-Agency Supervisors should review these evaluations with the students as a formal acknowledgement of the student's status and progress.
+Agency supervisors should review these evaluations with the students as a formal acknowledgement of the student's status and progress.
 In addition, the Practicum Liaison will review these evaluations to determine whether to offer intervention and consultation.
-The final evaluation may involve collaboration between the Agency Supervisor and the Faculty Liaison.
+The final evaluation may involve collaboration between the Agency supervisor and the Faculty Liaison.

 In addition to these evaluations, the Practicum Liaison will review grades from the seminar class.
 The final grade for each practicum class will be based on performance in practicum and in the seminar course(s).
-Students must make a C or better to pass practicum.
+Students must make a B or better to pass practicum.